Shane Higgs: Cheltenham Town

-He spent a single season with Worcester, before being signed by Cheltenham Town for £10,000 in 1999, after impressing in an FA XI v Southern Football League representative match in 1998.
+Higgs spent a single season with Worcester, before being signed by Cheltenham Town for £10,000 in 1999, after impressing in an FA XI v Southern Football League representative match in 1998.
 He spent nearly four years as reserve to Steve Book, making only a handful of appearances, before finally breaking into the first team in March 2003.

 He then become their firm number one and winning the club's Player of the Year award twice.
 Whilst at Cheltenham he gained two promotions and was a fixture in Cheltenhams first team for many years.
 His spell at Cheltenham came to an end when he joined Wolves on loan and after his contract expired at Cheltenham he left the club to join Leeds United on a free transfer.

 Wolverhampton Wanderers

-He joined Wolverhampton Wanderers of the Championship on a month's loan on 27 November 2008, twice extended to reach the end of the season.
+Higgs joined Wolverhampton Wanderers of the Championship on a month's loan on 27 November 2008, twice extended to reach the end of the season.
 However, he did not make an appearance for the club as they won promotion.
 He acted as number two goalkeeper whilst Wolves goalkeepers Matt Murray, Wayne Hennessey and Carl Ikeme had all faced spells on the sidelines.
 Before he moved to Leeds Wolves manager Mick McCarthy highly recommended Higgs to Leeds manager Simon Grayson.

 Leeds United

-He joined the then League One side Leeds United on a free transfer on 3 July 2009, signing a one-year contract.
-Higgs' chance came in pre-season against Newcastle United and after a string of fine saves in the game and keeping a clean sheet in a 0–0 draw, Higgs retained his place for the friendlies against Blackburn Rovers and Burnley where he continued to impress.
+Higgs joined the then League One side Leeds United on a free transfer on 3 July 2009, signing a one-year contract.
+His chance came in pre-season against Newcastle United and after a string of fine saves in the game and keeping a clean sheet in a 0–0 draw, Higgs retained his place for the friendlies against Blackburn Rovers and Burnley where he continued to impress.
 Higgs started the season as first-choice goalkeeper after fierce competition from former number one Casper Ankergren, and he helped the club earn a valuable point away to Southend United, after saving a Lee Barnard penalty kick in a 0–0 draw.
 Higgs conceded his first goal from open play in the league in the 4–1 over Gillingham, which was the eighth game of the season.

 Higgs suffered an injury against Milton Keynes Dons and had to be replaced by Ankergren.
 It was revealed Higgs' injury was a thigh injury and he was expected to miss a few games as a result.
 Higgs returned from injury and started the game against Norwich City but suffered a recurrence of his thigh injury and had to be substituted.
 He was replaced by Casper Ankergren.
 He signed a new contract with Leeds in November 2009, which contracted him at the club until June 2011.
 Higgs was on the road to recovery, but still was not fit enough to return to the Leeds squad, as a result Leeds signed David Martin on loan as backup for Ankergren.